Food-Ninja/WebKat-MealRobot/README.md

 All information in the stated ontology is accessible by the robot through queries at runtime.
 The action designator also uses Prolog as the inference engine to convert symbolic action descriptions into ROS action goals or similar data structures.
 Since the inference engine is already in Prolog, necessary information can be acquired through queries.
 This goes beyond the newest cutting action designator and is available in the open-source framework CRAM for all designators.

-The updated action designator for cutting (which includes the actions slicing and halving as proposed in the paper) can be found in this repo.
+The updated action designator for cutting (which includes the actions slicing and halving) can be found [in this repo](cutting_action_designator.lisp).
 This is just the specific designator part where parameters can be infered.
 To see the full potential of the generlized action designators please visit the <a href="https://cram-system.org/">CRAM website</a>.

+## Disclaimer

-This Knowledge Graph is made available under the <a href="http://opendatacommons.org/licenses/by/1.0/">Open Data Commons Attribution License</a>.
+This knowledge graph is made available under the <a href="http://opendatacommons.org/licenses/by/1.0/">Open Data Commons Attribution License</a>.
+It is publicly available here and on <a href="https://api.krr.triply.cc/datasets/mkumpel/FruitCuttingKG/services/FruitCuttingKG/sparql">triply</a> for inspection and querying, many thanks to the <a href="https://krr.cs.vu.nl/">knowledge representation and reasoning group</a> at the Vrije Universiteit Amsterdam.

 This knowledge graph has been created by the <a href="https://ai.uni-bremen.de/">Institute for Artificial Intelligence</a> at the University of Bremen as well as the <a href="https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/">Semantic Computing Group</a> at the Cluster of Excellence Cognitive Interaction Technology at Bielefeld University.
 Please contact <a href="https://ai.uni-bremen.de/team/michaela_k%C3%BCmpel">Michaela Kümpel</a> (michaela(dot)kuempel(at)uni-bremen(dot)de) or Jan-Philipp Töberg (jtoeberg(at)techfak(dot)uni-bielefeld(dot)de) for further information or collaboration.